-Craig has extensive experience in federal criminal procedure, and is co-author of a treatise, Federal Criminal Discovery, published by the American Bar Association in 2011 with a second edition published in 2021.
+Craig has extensive experience in federal criminal procedure, and is co-author of a treatise, Federal Criminal Discovery, published by the ABA.
 As described by the ABA, Federal Criminal Discovery “serves as an invaluable resource for judges, academics, prosecutors, and defense lawyers by providing an exhaustive discussion on the statutory and constitutional bases for discovery, and by covering the existing law fairly while examining both sides of the issues.”

 Born in Washington, D.C., Craig grew up in suburban Philadelphia.
 He earned his B.A. from Wesleyan University in 1990, taking off one semester to teach pre-school in Stamford, Connecticut.
 Craig earned his J.D., with Highest Honors, from the University of Chicago Law School, where he was Articles Editor of The University of Chicago Law Review.
 After law school, Craig clerked for Chief Judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia Circuit and Associate Justice John Paul Stevens of the U.S. Supreme Court.
 He joined Williams & Connolly in 1996.